Sedatekinci4/UTB-Advanced-Programming-Course-Project/README.md

 I mostly followed the timetable without a problem.

-It takes approximately 20 hours + 20h(class hours) = nearly 40h.
+It took me approximately 20 hours + 20h(class hours) = nearly 40h.
 Because the instructor didn't want us to  exceed the time given I will leave the project as it is.
 I could've realized the program faster.
 But because I don't have the knowledge of some features it took me some extra time.

 And that's all there is.